 I added it to my gun list at my agency and qualified with it at the first opportunity.
 I had more than a handful of speed loaders that fit, and several speed strips.
 It has served as a bag gun, a backup gun, a jacket pocket gun, a spare gun, and sometimes it’s the gun I slip into my pocket for walking the dog.

 And Then There Were Two

 I’ve looked at many of the snubs out there, .22s, .327s, .38s, and .357 magnums, and I even have more than my fair share of them.
-Yet none seem to compare with the 1968 Agent that has a look akin to a fastback mustang of the same era.
+Yet none seem to compare with the 1968 Agent, which looks akin to a fastback Mustang of the same era.

-I like it so much I jumped on the opportunity to pick up another Agent, this time a parkerized second issue model, along with a factory rampant Colt stamped hammer shroud.
-I’ll find a nice set of early style short Agent grips and a Tyler T grips to complete the package.
+I like it so much that I jumped on the opportunity to pick up another Agent, this time a parkerized second issue model, along with a factory rampant Colt stamped hammer shroud.
+I’ll find a nice set of early-style short Agent grips and Tyler T grips to complete the package.
 It never hurts to have a spare, whether that’s your primary defensive weapon, secondary 38 Special snub nose, or any firearm you plan on training with and/or using.

 I still carry the Agent either in a bag or a pocket daily.
-It may technically be antique, but it will definitely get the job done and it looks good doing it.
+It may technically be antique, but it will definitely get the job done, and it looks good doing so.

 ⚠️ Some hyperlinks in this article may contain affiliate links.
 If you use them to make a purchase, we will receive a small commission at no additional cost to you.
 It’s just one way to Back the Bang. #backthebang